[Sir Henry Bellingham in the Chair]

 Julia Kelly committed suicide in 2015, as did Ben McDonald.
 Chris Smith, who had terminal cancer, was found fit for work right up until his death.
 David Clapson died in 2014, as did Michael Connolly.
 “George, from Chesterfield” died that year as the result of a heart attack, again after being found fit for work.
 Robert Barlow, another terminal claimant, died after losing his ESA.
 David Barr, Trevor Drakard, Shaun Pilkington and Terry McGarvey also died in 2014.
 Lee Robinson, Robert Christian, Jacqueline Harris, Nicholas Peter Barker and David Groves died in 2013.

-That is not an exhaustive list, but those names are an indictment on this Government and their policy, and so is the lack of change that has happened as a result of those deaths.
+That is not an exhaustive list, but those names are an indictment of this Government and their policy, and so is the lack of change that has happened as a result of those deaths.
 There needs to be an independent inquiry, as Jodey Whiting’s mother says, into the deaths of claimants found fit for work.
 Until then, there should be a moratorium on all reassessments; for new assessments, as has been said, medical evidence should be the primary data used, not the blatantly flawed assessment processes.

 Sir Henry, I am sure you agree that any Government’s first duty is to protect their citizens, but our disabled citizens have been spectacularly failed by this Government.
-Like millions of people across the country, I condemn the attacks in Sri Lanka, and I share concerns about the emergency that is climate change, but the deaths of disabled people as a result of Government policy is nothing less than a scandal.
+Like millions of people across the country, I condemn the attacks in Sri Lanka, and I share concerns about the emergency that is climate change, but the deaths of disabled people as a result of Government policy are nothing less than a scandal.
 I challenge each and every one of us, in this room and outside, to rise and say to the Government, “Enough is enough!”

 Order.
 I thank the hon.
 Lady very much for her moving speech.
 We will have to put a six-minute voluntary limit on subsequent speeches.